abi-aryan/DeepLearning-Wikipedia/README.md

 2. This article may have too many section headers dividing up its content.
 Please help improve the article by merging similar sections and removing unneeded subheaders.
 (May 2017)

 DeepLearning-Wikipedia is an effort to improvise this page and make deep learning more accessible for anyone with minimal understanding of the field.

+The page as on May 12,2017 is stored as DeepLearning-Wikipedia and we will be making changes on top of this version.